-Forming an LLC in the United States might be perceived as a long, complicated or expensive process.
+Forming an LLC in Arizona, New York, or anywhere else in the United States might be perceived as a long, complicated or expensive process.
 It is important for any new business owner to have the right information about the whole process.

 In this guide, we will discuss the different ways you can set up an LLC and the costs involved.